fdac15/OSSFinder/docs/formal-project-proposal.md

 - Programmers, both individual and teams, stand to benefit from picking:
   - **the right tool for the job**
   - **the tool with the lowest possible learning curve**
+- Github provides a powerful API, but lacks powerful search features for narrowing down the many projects it hosts.
+We want to attempt to suplement this.
 ***
 ***

 ## Usage and Workflow
 - See the wireframe: http://oi60.tinypic.com/2a8esg6.jpg

 ***
 ***